naijaping/List-newest-members/readme.txt

 1.Updated to allow the use of the widget in many sidebars ( Multiple Use )

-2.You can now set the total numbers of the newest members to show
+2.You can now set any total numbers of the newest members to show

 3.Code clean up and small bug fix